influxdata/docs-v2/content/v2.0/reference/syntax/annotated-csv/extended.md

 - **fraction separator**: Separates the fraction from the whole number.
   _**Uinteger values are truncated at the fraction separator when converted to line protocol.**_
-- **ignored separator**: Visually separates the whole number into groups but should be ignored when parsing the uinteger value.
+- **ignored separator**: Visually separates the whole number into groups but ignores the separator when parsing the uinteger value.

 Use the following syntax to specify **uinteger separators**: